-- Prohibit vehicles with a gross vehicle weight rating of 26,001 pounds or more from operating in the left most lane of a controlled-access highway with six lanes or more. - Extend the validity of certain drivers licenses for purposes of establishing the licensee's driving privilege for up to two years past their expiration dates. - Increase from 10 to 12 the number of model years old a vehicle must be in order to be purchased without a title by a secondary metals recycler or salvage yard. - Clarify native plant preferences apply to replanting required in conjunction with selective vegetation removal for outdoor advertising; require study and development of a list of native grasses, plants, and seeds to be used in place of nonnative species, and a list of invasive plant species and a plan to remove invasive species from State parks and highway right-of-way. - > Increase the maximum number of window tinting medical exemption permits issuable to a person from two to four. - Eliminate inspection for window tint and require drivers with tint to roll down window on approach of law enforcement officer. - Modify previously enacted progressive design-build delivery method pilot program.
+- > Increase the cap on certain public-private partnership agreements. - > Prohibit vehicles with a gross vehicle weight rating of 26,001 pounds or more from operating in the left most lane of a controlled-access highway with six lanes or more. - Extend the validity of certain drivers licenses for purposes of establishing the licensee's driving privilege for up to two years past their expiration dates. - Make clarifying changes to a previously enacted provision requiring the Division of Motor Vehicles to select a vendor to manage implementation of a cloud-based operating system. - Clarify native plant preferences apply to replanting required in conjunction with selective vegetation removal for outdoor advertising; require study and development of a list of native grasses, plants, and seeds to be used in place of nonnative species, and a list of invasive plant species and a plan to remove invasive species from State parks and highway right-of-way. - Increase the maximum number of window tinting medical exemption permits issuable to a person from two to four. - > Eliminate inspection for window tint and require drivers with tint to roll down window on approach of law enforcement officer. - Modify previously enacted progressive design-build delivery method pilot program.

-CURRENT LAW AND BILL ANALYSIS: Senate Bill 391 would do the following:
+CURRENT LAW AND BILL ANALYSIS: The PCS for Senate Bill 391 would do the following: